 Is a soil surfactant a wetting agent?

-Surfactants exhibit different characteristics, according to the length of their molecules, and this is often exploited to deliver wetting agents for particular use cases.
+Surfactants exhibit different characteristics according to the length of their molecules, and this is often exploited to deliver wetting agents for particular use cases.
 For example, penetrant wetting agents ensure water percolates down the soil profile.
-But most wetting agents are formulated with longer chain surfactant molecules.
+However, most wetting agents are formulated with longer-chain surfactant molecules.
 These are designed to be residual, remaining within the soil to reduce repellence and improve moisture availability over a longer period.

 How and when are wetting agents applied?

-Wetting agents can be applied as an initial humectant and during normal irrigation where they aid the movement of fertilizers.
+Wetting agents can be applied as an initial humectant and during normal irrigation, where they aid the movement of fertilizers.
 Quickly absorbed by all growing media, our wetting agents are effective throughout the substrates and soil, not just at the surface.
-Choosing the most advanced wetting agents available to optimize water use efficiency, save time, and save energy.
+Choosing the most advanced wetting agents available optimizes water use efficiency, saves time, and saves energy.
 Several factors will influence application frequency, including the formulation and the dose.
-Residual wetting agents tend to be applied monthly for greatest effect, but product labels will always indicate typical programmes with recommendations based on trial work.

 Benefits of Soil Surfactant Wetting Agents: